 Generally, the thicker the gauge of metal used, the firmer the mattress will feel.
-A higher number gauge means the spring is thinner, while a lower number gauge produces a denser, thicker spring.
+A higher-numbered gauge means the spring is thinner, while a lower gauge produces a denser, thicker spring.

 When shopping for the best innerspring mattress, be sure to look at the type of coil used, the gauge of the coil, how many are used, and how the coils connect to each other.
 An innerspring mattress that performs well in these four categories is likely to be a very high-quality mattress.

-- Wide Variety – Since innerspring was the most popular mattress for many decades (and continues to be the most popular), manufacturers really mastered how to deliver a variety of different feels, firmnesses, and support levels while using the same coil-based construction.
+- Wide Variety: Since innerspring was the most popular mattress type for many decades (and continues to be the most popular), manufacturers really mastered how to deliver a variety of different feels, firmnesses, and support levels while using the same coil-based construction.

-- Wide Budget Range – You can easily find an innerspring mattress for $200 or $2000.
-Be wary of extremely inexpensive mattresses.
-These are typically made with lower quality materials and thin gauge coils that will likely collapse sooner than expected, leaving you with a sagging mattress.
+- Wide Budget Range: You can easily find an innerspring mattress for $200 or $2,000.
+Be wary of extremely inexpensive mattresses, however.
+These are typically made with lower-quality materials and thin-gauge coils that will likely collapse sooner than expected, leaving you with a sagging mattress.
 Higher-quality innerspring mattresses use quality steel and other metals, so you can rest assured that they will last for years.

-- Great Cooling – With respect to cooling, innerspring mattresses perform very well.
+- Great Cooling: With respect to cooling, innerspring mattresses perform very well.
 Foams, especially memory foam, can be notorious for heat retention and “sleeping hot.”
 The coil construction of an innerspring means excellent airflow, resulting in better cooling.
+See: Best Cooling Mattresses

 This coil was the first type of coil in traditional innersprings.
 Its familiar hourglass shape compresses or expands based on the amount of pressure applied.
-Each individual coil is laid out in rows across the mattress, and all the rows are then weaved together using a helical lacing technique that uses a ling spiral wire to connect all the coils.
+The individual coils are laid out in rows across the mattress, and all of the rows are then woven together using a helical lacing technique that uses a long spiral wire to connect all of the coils.
 This helps the coils react together as a complete assembly.